 What is a marketing plan template?

 A marketing plan template is a standardized roadmap of all your content goals, tasks, and deadlines.
+If you use a free template, it can be a free roadmap tool to project success.
 Ideally, an effective marketing plan template will outline repeatable steps, tasks, and documentation required to launch a successful campaign.